Joining VeloClub not only supports the work we do, there are some fantastic benefits:

 LCL maillot jaune keyring: This coveted item literally slipped through my fingers in Pau, where it was hungrily pounced upon by the father of a small child.
 My first miss of the Tour de France, but not my last: as the race progressed, I learned that I would need to be more ruthless in future.

 Total Direct Energie hat: The white whale of my time at the Tour.
 Total Direct Energie’s float was miserly with its distribution: as far as I could tell, it would only throw hats to children and the extremely elderly.
-That strikes me as a flawed Direct marketing acquisition strategy for an Energy company, but given their team’s near-Total lack of impact in the race this year, we can assume that they have no problem throwing money down the drain.
+That strikes me as a Total-ly flawed Direct marketing acquisition strategy for an Energie company, but given their team’s almost complete lack of impact in the race this year, we can assume that they have no problem throwing money down the drain.

 Regional hat, Pont-du-Gard: At the depart of stage 17, in 40 degree heat, I noticed a lot of people wearing very fetching straw hats.
 Smitten, I asked a French colleague to acquire one for me.
 The exchange, I’m told, went something like this: